jfet97/andreasimonecostadotdev/content/posts/What the heck is a homomorphic mapped type?.en.md

 ### instantiateMappedType

-This function comes into play when it's necessary to instantiate a mapped type.
-Here's the catch:  homomorphic mapped types are handled in a special way, and you can observe this by examining the first if statement.
-Comments help us understand some of their special properties:

-1. if the homomorphic mapped type is applied to a primitive type, the result is the primitive type itself:

-    ```ts
-    HMT<1> = 1
-    HMT<string> = string
-    ```

-1. if the homomorphic mapped type is applied to a union type, the result is the union of the mapped type applied to each member of the union (therefore, TS often calls homomorphic mapped type __distributive__):

-    ```ts
-    HMT<A | B> = HTM<A> | HTM<B>
-    ```

-1. if the homomorphic mapped type is applied to an array, the result is still an array where the element type has been transformed by the logic of the mapped type:

-    ```ts
-    type HMT<T> = { [P in keyof T]: F<T[P]> }

-    HMT<A[]> = F<A>[]
-    ```

-1. if the homomorphic mapped type is applied to a tuple, the result is still a tuple where the element types have been transformed by the logic of the mapped type:

-    ```ts
-    type HMT<T> = { [P in keyof T]: F<T[P]> }

-    HMT<[A, B, C]> = [F<A>, F<B>, F<C>]
-    ```

-Basically, an homomorphic mapped type is going to iterate only over the numeric (`` number | `${number}` ``) keys of the array (tuple) type, leaving the other keys untouched.
-Therefore the mapped type logic is applied only on element types.
-The preservation of tuple and array types, however, happens only if `!type.declaration.nameType`.
-If you use the `as` clause, then `type.declaration.nameType` contains whatever follows the clause, like a template literal or a conditional.
-It makes sense to lose tuple and array types if we rename the keys, as we would likely lose the specific numeric keys associated with these types.

-Therefore, using the `as` clause doesn't disqualify a mapped type from being homomorphic; it simply has fewer properties.

 ```ts
 function instantiateMappedType(type: MappedType, mapper: TypeMapper, aliasSymbol?: Symbol, aliasTypeArguments?: readonly Type[]): Type {
   // For a homomorphic mapped type { [P in keyof T]: X }, where T is some type variable, the mapping